mmiscool/aiCoder/src/prompts/plan-edit-prompt.md

 You will not change the plan title if it already has one.
 Do not be lazy.
 Give me the complete plan as part of your response.

+The plan you are writing will be used to generate javascript code in the end.